NQBH/NQBH.github.io/_pages/about.md

 ---

 ------
-**A brief self-description.** `some adjectives` highly introverted, highly sensitive, minimalist but informative; `some nouns` a disagreeable giver (used to be an agreeable giver before having been psychologically manipulated), a broken eidetiker.
+**A brief self-description.** `some adjectives` highly introverted, highly sensitive, honest, minimalist but/thus (?) informative; `some nouns` a disagreeable giver (used to be an agreeable giver before having been psychologically manipulated), a broken eidetiker.

 My Vietnamese full name is **Nguyễn Quản Bá Hồng**.
 My publication name as a scientist/mathematician is **Nguyen Quan Ba Hong**, or **Hong Quan Ba Nguyen**.
-I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being (PDE-researcher also), I prefer the uniqueness in literally anything which I am interested about.
+I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being, a PDE-researcher also, I prefer the uniqueness in literally anything which I am interested about.
 I also have another name called by my family: **Nguyễn Quản Trung Nhân**, i.e., *"người trung thực"*, nhưng cũng có thể chỉ là *"kẻ trung bình"*.

+I no longer believe in the adjective *professional*.
+Now whatever I work on is pure hobby.
+Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.

+I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I find that idea & the old me are bullshit.
+I have negated many parts of myself to be able to move forward. *Why only work on something* Embrace yourself.
+Let this thirst of knowledge invade.
+Now I work on, as pure hobbies, a much wider horizon of science.

+E-mail: <nguyenquanbahong@gmail.com>.

 ------